-Edge computing explained
+Edge cloud computing explained

 Edge computing allows devices in remote locations to process data at the "edge" of the network, either by the device or a local server.
 And when data needs to be processed in the central datacenter, only the most important data is transmitted, thereby minimizing latency.

 Why do businesses use edge computing?

 Businesses use edge computing to improve the response times of their remote devices and to get richer, more timely insights from device data.
 Edge computing makes real-time computing possible in locations where it would not normally be feasible and reduces bottlenecking on the networks and datacenters that support edge devices.

 Without edge computing, the massive volume of data generated by edge devices would overwhelm most of today's business networks, hampering all operations on an affected network.
 IT costs could skyrocket.
 Dissatisfied customers might take their business elsewhere.
 Valuable machinery could be damaged or simply be less productive.
 But most importantly, workers' safety could be compromised in industries that rely on intelligent sensors to keep them safe.

 To make real-time functionality possible for smart apps and IoT sensors, edge computing solves three interrelated challenges:

 - Connecting a device to a network from a remote location.

 - Slow data processing due to network or computing limitations.

 - Edge devices causing network bandwidth issues.